pakkographic/pakkographic/README.md

 ## Hi! 👋
 ### I'm a software engineer, game developer & web developer.
-I also do illustrations, 3D models, and more.
+I also do graphic designs, 3D models, and more.

 **I code in:**
 * C++